 What about me and my fellow mid Y-ers?
 Apparently, millennials between the ages 25 and 34 use mobile apps the most out of all.
 How is this connected to ecommerce?
 One thing we all do before we buy anything is research.
 We research prices, product reviews and ratings.

 When millennials shop in a brick-and-mortar store, ¾ of them use their smartphones to conduct research on products, as shown in the infographic by Revzi.

-Another study by POQ Commerce mentioned that mobile use is so prominent with millennials, that 68% of them consider it their most important and valuable device.
-This makes it fundamental for businesses who are targeting youngsters like teenagers and people in their 20s and 30s to invest in developing mobile sites and apps that are fun and easy to use.
+The prominence of mobile use among Millenials makes it fundamental for businesses who are targeting youngsters like teenagers and people in their 20s and 30s to invest in developing mobile sites and apps that are fun and easy to use.